 My name is Scott, I am a husband to my lovely wife, a father of three and a pastor living on the flat and featureless coastal prairie of Texas.
 Among many interests is gardening.
 I love to garden.
-Veggies, mainly, but I also grow figs and muscadine grapes.
+Veggies, mainly, but I also grow far too many kinds of figs and muscadine grapes.

 Enjoy! – Scott